abrown25/qvalue/README.md

 The p values can be found in the 4th column of QTLresults.txt, write the results to output and the estimated parameter values to parameter_file.
 Use values of lambda from 0 to 0.9 in steps of 0.05 to estimate proportion of null hypotheses (standard settings in qvalue) and produce estimates of q values robust for small p values.

-### Issues:

-the bootstrap option gives the wrong answers as the sampling procedure is not correct.

 ### List of options:

 Usage: large_q_value [options]